Swedish House Mafia: 2011–2012: Until Now, breakup and One Last Tour

 On 26 June 2012, Swedish House Mafia confirmed they would be playing at the Milton Keynes National Bowl on 14 July along with the likes of Calvin Harris, Alesso, and Example—these artists to be the first to perform in the newly renovated grounds.
 The trio also confirmed that their closing set would be their last UK show as no dates were planned for the UK during the group's One Last Tour.
 During their performance, they premiered their new single "Don't You Worry Child" to a 60,000-strong crowd at the end of their set, which would eventually become the group's first and only UK Singles Chart number 1 single.
-Footage from the two-hour-long performance was used in the music video for the song which was uploaded to YouTube on 14 September that year and has over 850 million views as of the end of November 2022.
+Footage from the two-hour-long performance was used in the music video for the song which was uploaded to YouTube on 14 September that year and has over 1 billion views as of 2025.

 On 7 July 2012, Swedish House Mafia played for a sold-out crowd in Phoenix Park, Dublin.
 The concert descended into chaos, with a "significant number" of random unprovoked attacks at the show, leading to comments from the Irish justice minister concerning the "very unusual" nature of the events.
 A total of nine people were stabbed.
 The possibility of multiple attackers was not immediately ruled out.
 All those attacked were in their teens or twenties.
 One man was stabbed five times as his girlfriend looked on in horror, receiving wounds to the liver and requiring stitches to his elbow and head.
 Another man was left in a critical condition after being stabbed four times in the back and kidneys.
 Two young men, Lee Scanlon (20) and Shane Brophy (21), also died during the concert; the circumstances of their deaths were not immediately clear.
 Brophy, from County Laois, was rushed to the hospital but died there.